epfl-ada/ada-2021-project-adacadabras/README.md

   * The misogynous category takes the value 1 if the tweet is considered misogynous and 0 if not.
   * The misogyny_category classify misogynous tweets as: “stereotype” , “dominance”, “derailing” and “sexual_harassment”.
   * Size: ~300KB.
-* **AD3 : [Metooma dataset](https://huggingface.co/datasets/metooma#social-impact-of-dataset) and [README](https://github.com/huggingface/datasets/blob/master/datasets/metooma/README.md)**: dataset similar to AMI composed of set of tweets belonging to the #MeToo movement, labelled to train NLP models to detect the tone of a speech and support or opposition to the movement.
-Here is a list of relevant information about it:
-  * Divided into a train (7979 english tweets) and test dataset (1996 english tweets).
-  * Tab-separated with the following fields: TweetId, Text_Only_Informative, Image_Only_Informative, Directed_Hate, Generalized_Hate, Sarcasm, Allegation, Justification, Refutation, Support, Oppose.
-  * Tweet contents should be accessed using TweetId and twitter API.
-* **AD4 : [Allegations list](https://www.vox.com/a/sexual-harassment-assault-allegations-list/frankie-shaw)**  : list of 262 CEO’s, celebrities, politicians and others who have been accused of sexual misconduct between 2017 and 2020 in the scope of the #MeToo movement.
-This list is available on the internet and will be extracted by scraping the HTML page of the website.
-Additional information on the profession of the aggressor is available in the data and might be used for further analysis.

 ## Methods

 **Step 1: Data scraping, pre-processing and dataset construction.**